RiannKingrey/air-truck-expediting/_posts/2015-07-01-social-icons.md

 description: How to get connected to Air and Truck Expediting with Social Media
 ---

 Air and Truck Expediting is on Social Media Accounts to keep customers up-to-date with information.
 Also you are able to see all the places where Air and Truck is loading at.
+To get connected with ATX please like our FaceBook page at Air and Truck Expediting LLC

 <ul class="social-media">
   <li>